Letter of credit: Transferability

-Some banks will offer to "Telex for Approval" or similar.
-This is where the Nominated Bank holds the documents, but sends a message to the Issuing Bank asking if discrepancies are acceptable.
-This is more secure than sending documents in trust.

-Documents That May Be Requested For Presentation
+Documents that may be requested

 To receive payment, an exporter or shipper must present the documents required by the LC.
-Typically the letter of credit will request an original bill of lading as the use of a title document such as this is critical to the functioning of the Letter of Credit.
+Typically the letter of credit will request an original bill of lading as the use of a title document such as this is critical to the functioning of the letter of credit.
 However, the list and form of documents is open to negotiation and might contain requirements to present documents issued by a neutral third-party evidencing the quality of the goods shipped, or their place of origin or place.
 Typical types of documents in such contracts might include: